Texas governor signs bill that lets police arrest migrants who enter the US illegally

 Opponents have called the measure the most dramatic attempt by a state to police immigration since a 2010 Arizona law — denounced by critics as the “Show Me Your Papers” bill — that was largely struck down by the U.S. Supreme Court.
 Immigration enforcement is a federal responsibility, and Texas’ law is also likely to face swift legal challenges.

-It allows any Texas law enforcement officer to arrest people who are suspected of entering the country illegally.
-Once in custody, they could either then agree to a Texas judge’s order to leave the U.S. or be prosecuted on misdemeanor charges of illegal entry.
+The law, which takes effect in March, allows any Texas law enforcement officer to arrest people who are suspected of entering the country illegally.
+Once in custody, they could either agree to a Texas judge’s order to leave the U.S. or be prosecuted on misdemeanor charges of illegal entry.
 Migrants who don’t leave could face arrest again under more serious felony charges.

-Abbott, who signed the new law in front of a section of border fence in Brownsville, predicted the number of people crossing illegally into Texas would drop by “well over 50%, maybe 75%.”
+Abbott, who signed the law in front of a section of border fence in Brownsville, predicted the number of people crossing illegally into Texas would drop by “well over 50%, maybe 75%.”
+He did not offer evidence for that estimate.

-“The consequences of it are so extreme that the people being smuggled by the cartels, they will not want to be coming into the state of Texas,” Abbott said.
+“The consequences of it are so extreme that the people being smuggled by the cartels, they will not want to be coming into the state of Texas,” he said.

+The law adds another tension point over immigration amid a struggle between the White House and Senate negotiators to reach a deal on border security.
+Republicans in Congress are demanding changes to the immigration system in exchange for any help for Ukraine, Israel and other national security needs.

 Texas Republicans have increasingly challenged the U.S. government’s authority over immigration, saying President Joe Biden’s administration isn’t doing enough to control the 1,950-mile (3,149-kilometer) southern border.
 Texas has bused more than 65,000 migrants to cities across America since August 2022 and recently installed razor wire along the banks of the Rio Grande, which has snagged and injured some asylum-seekers.

-Legal experts say the new Texas measure violates the U.S. government’s purview over immigration enforcement, and the American Civil Liberties Union of Texas said it would challenge the measure in court.
+Shortly after Abbott signed the new law, the American Civil Liberties Union of Texas said it would challenge the measure in court.
 More than 20 congressional Democrats also signed a letter urging the U.S. Justice Department to sue to stop the law, known as Senate Bill 4.

 “SB 4 is dangerous for the people of Texas and interferes with the federal government’s exclusive authority over immigration and foreign affairs,” the letter read.

 During debate in the Texas House in November, GOP state Rep. David Spiller pushed back against concerns that the law would be used as a dragnet to arrest immigrants statewide.
-He said enforcement would mostly take place in border counties and rebuffed efforts by Democrats to narrow the law, including a proposed carve-out for police on college campuses.
+He said enforcement would mostly take place in border counties.
+But he also rebuffed several efforts by Democrats to narrow the law, including a proposed carve-out for police on college campuses.

+Because the illegal entry charge is a misdemeanor, which has a statue of limitation of two years, Spiller has said the law will not be used to target immigrants who have long been settled in the U.S.

-“This is not, ‘Round up everyone who is here illegally and ship them back to Mexico,’” he said.
+“This is not, ‘Round up everyone who is here illegally and ship them back to Mexico,’” he said during debate over the bill.